jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-08.md

 - positions which must not be contested
 - commands of the sovereign which must not be obeyed.

-The general who thoroughly understands the advantages that accompany variation of tactics knows how to handle his troops.
+A general will know how to handle his troops if he thoroughly understands the advantages of changing tactics.

-The general who does not understand these, may be well acquainted with the configuration of the country, yet he will not be able to turn his knowledge to practical account.
+- A general who does not change his tactics will not be able to use his knowledge practically even if he knows the configuration of the country

 So, the student of war who is unversed in the art of war of varying his plans, even though he be acquainted with the Five Advantages, will fail to make the best use of his men.